orisi/orisi/README.md

 ## Orisi Tutorial

-Completing those steps should take you 2-3 working days, and will end up with your own contract, and a thorough understanding of the Orisi distributed oracles system.
+Completing those steps should leave you with your own contract, and a thorough understanding of the Orisi distributed oracles system.

 1. [Read the White Paper](https://github.com/orisi/wiki/wiki/Orisi-White-Paper) - Introduction to Orisi
 2. [Create a timelock transaction](https://github.com/orisi/wiki/wiki/Performing-a-Timelock-transaction) - A thorough explanation of how to install the client and create a timelock transaction